fan_flashworks

 As always, you can interpret the prompt literally or figuratively, in whatever way works for you.

 Each work created for this challenge should be posted as a new entry to the comm.
-Posting starts now and continues up until the challenge ends at 4pm Pacific Time on Monday, 20th April.
+Posting starts now and continues up until the challenge ends at 4pm Pacific Time on Wednesday, May 20th.
 No sign-up required.

 Mods will tag your work for fandom.
 When you've posted entries to three consecutive challenges, you will earn a name tag, and we'll go back and tag all your previous entries with your name, as well.